thephpleague/plates/README.md

 Probably the biggest issue with native PHP templates is the inability to auto-escape variables.
 Template languages like Twig and Smarty can identify "echoed" variables during a parsing stage and then auto-escape them.
 This cannot be done in native PHP as the language does not offer overloading functionality for it's output functions (ie. `print` and `echo`).

-Don't worry, all hope is not lost.
-Escaping can still be done safely, it just means you are responsible for manually escaping each variable on output.
+Don't worry, escaping can still be done safely, it just means you are responsible for manually escaping each variable on output.
 Consider creating a snippet for one of the above, built-in escaping functions to make this process easier.

 ## Batch extension